zanebliss/zanebliss.github.io/_posts/2023-6-18-object-backed-view-components.md

 %>
 ```

-Unfortunately, this can introduce the question: "Where does the presentational code live"?
+Unfortunately, this can beg the question: "Where does the presentational code live"?
 In the object?
 In the View Component?
 In the markdown?
 In a module?
-Inevitably some of the data in the object needs to be capitalized or turned into currency, or pretty printed, etc. This can lead to code in View Components like below.
+Inevitably some of the data in the object needs to be capitalized or turned into currency, or pretty printed, etc. This can lead to code in View Components that is more related to the object being presented then the View Component itself.

 At face value, this doesn't seem like much of an issue, but it can lead to awkward separation of concerns, strange method naming, and annoying testing, among other things.
 The View Component should be concerned about rendering a component, not about the presentational concerns of the object it is representing.